mtth/scratch.vim/README.rst

 --------------------

-This plugin provides a unique command, ``:Scratch``, which opens a scratch buffer in a full-width window at the top of your screen.
+This plugin provides a unique command, ``:Scratch``, which opens a scratch buffer in a dynamically sized full-width window at the top of your screen.
 This buffer exists until VIM is closed.

 You can use the ``:Scratch!`` version of the command to reset the scratch buffer before opening it.